Investigator, Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research

 Dr. Lencz is the author or co-author of more than 150 peer-reviewed publications of scientific and biomedical literature.
 He was an invited contributor to the Encyclopedia of Genetics, and has authored numerous book chapters and invited commentaries.
 Dr. Lencz received his BA from Yale University and his PhD from the University of Southern California.

 Dr. Lencz’s primary research focus is the use of biomarkers, especially novel genetic technologies, to refine our understanding of the causes and treatment of schizophrenia.

 The Laboratory for Analytic Genomics develops and implements strategies for identifying relationships between genetic variation and psychiatric disease.
 State-of-the-art molecular technologies, including genome-wide association studies (GWAS) and next-generation sequencing (NGS) platforms, produce a flood of data capturing variation across the entire genome.
 To manage this unprecedented flow of information, novel analytic methods are required to separate signal from noise.

-Dr. lencz’s lab team also works closely with members of the Psychiatric Neuroscience department to examine the role that schizophrenia risk genes play in brain structure, function and development.
+Dr. Lencz has a particular interest in the development of biomarkers to predict symptom and side effect responses to antipsychotic medications.
+Dr. Lencz’s team also works closely with members of the Psychiatric Neuroscience department to examine the role that schizophrenia risk genes play in brain structure, function and development.

 Yale University, New Haven, CT